A collaborative effort helps keep kids on track.

 City Corps participants gain valuable career skills.

-Cities and school districts collaborate on work-based learning programs.
+Cities and school districts collaborate on work-based learning

 City and school officials partner to support young residents.